Kylie-Heiland/CSCI231-Project-6/README.md

 # CSCI231-Project-6
-This program uses two overloaded methods to count English letters within a sentence inputted by the user.
-The first method tests to see how many English letters are in a sentence inputted by the user.
-The second method determines how many times a specified character occurs in the sentence.
-If there are no occurences, a zero is returned, and if the character is not an English letter, -1 is returned.
+This program uses two overloaded methods.
+The first method tests to see how many English letters are inputted by the user in a sentence.
+The second method determines how often a specified character occurs in the sentence.
+Zero is returned if there are no occurrences, and if the character is not an English letter, -1 is returned.